Vualto/task-engine-public-docs/docs/source/TaskEngineWorkflows.md

 The Task Engine `vodcapture` workflow supports generating download clips without creating VoD assets.
 This is done by setting the property `"generate_vod"` to false and `"generate_mp4"` to true.
 It is important that if `"generate_vod"` is set to false, to not manually override the `"create_dref"` parameter.
 Setting `"create_dref"` to true will lead to a failed workflow as this requires VoD assets to generate DREF mp4s.

-The resulting downlaod will be an MP4 containg all the video, audio and caption tracks defined using the clip's `"filter"` parameter.
+The resulting download will be an MP4 containg all the video, audio and caption tracks defined using the clip's `"filter"` parameter.
 If no filter is defined, the resulting MP4 will contain all the tracks availble in the stream.

 ### Scheduler

 The Task Engine supports scheduling of jobs via a `run_at` attribute.
 Jobs are moved from a queue_state of `scheduled` to a queue_state of `queued` via a scheduler-worker.
 The interval at which this runs is pulled from the database settings table (schedule_interval, default: 1 hour).

-The scheduler looks for jobs which have a queue_state of `scheduled` and a `run_at` time in the past
+The scheduler-worker looks for jobs which have a queue_state of `scheduled` and a `run_at` time in the past

 The schedule_interval can be set via an api call. (where x is time in seconds)